synapticloop/panl/README.md

 1. **Sorting options** - Whether to sort by relevance (the default) or by other configured sorting options with ascending and descending options available.
 Any Solr field can be configured to be used as a sorting option.
 And multi-sort orders are available, allowing sorting on more than one field.

+1. **Integrated Typeahead/Lookahead** - Retrieve results suggestions as you type in the query search box.

 1. **Pagination options** - the Panl server returns all information needed to build a pagination system, number of results, number of results shown per page and the current page number.

 1. **Number of results per page**.
 Note: The values 3,5,10 are just examples - this can be set to any positive integer number.